 Certainly you may bring what you want, If possible try and have all your gear fit in your frame pack.What must be considered is that the airplanes we use have limited space and by law the payload weight cannot exceed the maximum allowed amount.
 Many times there may only be a small window of time to get your camp set up due to weather or daylight, and an additional trip just to haul extra gear may cost a day of your hunt.
 This is extremely important.

 Do I need to bring extra food?

 You may bring any extra food you like, but, again, it is at the pilot’s decision how much weight can be loaded into the airplane.
-We pack up fairly hefty camp-food boxes, which include fresh and canned meats and meals, canned fruits and vegetables, breakfast foods, breads and lunch meats, and plenty of snacks such as crackers, cheese, chips, candy, cookies, condiments.
+We usually pack up fairly hefty camp-food boxes, which include fresh and canned meats and meals, canned fruits and vegetables, breakfast foods, breads and lunch meats, and plenty of snacks such as crackers, cheese, chips, candy, cookies, condiments.
 Fresh homemade baked goods are also flown out to the camps when possible.
-More often than not, our clients complain of putting on weight while they are with us.